nugzar/ECE143_Hotel_Recommendation_System/README.md

 This project was completed by Group 8 for the Programming and Data Analysis(ECE143) coursework.
 The objective of this project is to create a hotel recommendation system which incorporates hotel trends along with general recommendation system and result analysis based on the data shared by local hotel booking website.

-# Project Files
+# Main Project Files

-* Main.py runs the complete pipeline, invoking collaborative filtering based recommendation as well as trend based recommendation
+* ```src/main.py``` :runs the complete pipeline, invoking collaborative filtering based recommendation as well as trend based recommendation
-* App.py provides a workable GUI which allows the user to play around with different weights corresponding to Trend and Collaborative Filtering recommendations.
+* ```src/app.py``` :provides a workable GUI which allows the user to play around with different weights corresponding to Trend and Collaborative Filtering recommendations.
+* ```eda_jupyter_notebooks/data_analysis.ipynb``` :juyter notebook which shows all the visualisations

 # Usage Instructions
 1. Clone the repository: ```git clone https://github.com/slickFix/ECE143_Hotel_Recommendation_System.git```